-Capital expenditure for the full year of 2021 totalled EUR 0.9 (2020: 1.1) million.
+Capital expenditure for the full year of 2022 totalled EUR 2.1 (0.9) million.
 Capital Expenditure was mainly incurred to sustain Group operations.

-During the first half of 2021, Afarak acquired a further 20% of the shares in Chromex Mining Company (Pty) Ltd, in exchange for total consideration of 7,088,608 shares in Afarak Group Plc.
+During the first half of 2021, Afarak acquired a further 20% of the shares in Chromex Mining Company (Pty) Ltd, in exchange for total consideration of 7,088,608 shares in Afarak Group SE.
 Afarak now holds 94% interest in the company.

 During May 2021, the Group concluded the sale of its Ilitha's plant, assets and mining right.
-On the Group's income statement an adjustment was made to the impairment recognised in 2020 and a reversal gain was recognised on the value of these assets.
-The assets related to Ilitha have been presented on the Group's statement of financial position as other receivables.
+The remaining assets related to Ilitha have been presented on the Group's statement of financial position as other receivables.